smartface/sf-plugin-firebase/doc/API.md

 **Kind**: static method of [<code>analytics</code>](#Firebase.analytics)
 **Access**: public
 **Params**: <code>string</code> eventName - The name of the event.
 Should contain 1 to 40 alphanumeric characters or underscores.
 The name must start with an alphabetic character.
 Some event names are reserved
-**Params**: <code>Firebase.analytics.CustomAttribute[]</code> attributes - Parameter names can be up to 40 characters Number and must start with an alphabetic character and contain only alphanumeric characters and underscores
+**Params**: <code>Firebase.analytics.CustomAttribute[]</code> attributes - Parameter names can be up to 40 characters Number and must start with an alphabetic character and contain only alphanumeric characters and underscores.
+String, long and double value types are supported.
+String  values can be up to 100 characters long.
+The "firebase_", "google_" and "ga_" prefixes are reserved and should not be used for parameter names.
 **Example**
 ```js
 analytics.logEvent(FirebaseAnalytics.Event.ADD_TO_CART,